graphql-editor/graphql-zeus/doc/src/markdown/basics/use-as-a-library.md

 link: library
 title: Use as a library
 order: 5
+category: Basics
 ---

-### Use In your Project to generate code
+## Generate Code

 This will be rarely used, but here you are!
+Generate Typescript and Javascript from GraphQL definitions

 ```js
 import { TreeToTS } from 'graphql-zeus';